-Also, within these institutions, a two-metre barrier is set to keep a safe distance between the customer and the provider.
-Furthermore, as one moves in the streets, you will see a few people wearing masks and gloves, and hand sanitisers being sold and bought outside designated pharmacies.
+Also, within these institutions, a two-meter barrier is set to keep a safe distance between the customer and the provider.
+Furthermore, as one moves in the streets, you will see a few people wearing masks and gloves, and hand sanitizers being sold and bought outside designated pharmacies.

 People are required to wash their hands before entering Nakasero market in Kampala, 1 April 2020.
 Image source: voanews